aman-tugnawat/MangoDevelopersWebpage/README.md

  > We appriciate you taking the time to read about us, and we request you to post some issues on github.

  > And if you decided to make a pull request, you are helping the rochester developer community.

+ Once upon a time, there was a student who went to a math lecture.
+When the lecture was over, he approached one of the other students, and said, "I couldn't follow that at all.
+The professor was talking about rotating 8-dimensional objects!
+How am I supposed to visualize something rotating in 8 dimensions?"

+    "Easy," replied the other student, "you visualize it rotating in N dimensions, then let N go to 8."
+                                                                                                      —old joke

+"Everybody is gifted in someway, if you don't let others, discover that gift, you can't be gifted."     -Aman Tugnawat